 For a more in-depth account of the process, keep reading.

 This is what it's going to take to turn an abandoned sanitation lot into a pocket park.

 - Council Representative Corey Johnson works with the community on a win-win solution that brings a new park to Chelsea and new affordable housing to his district.

-- Given all the evidence of increasing residential density in CD4, a district that ranks last on several key open space metrics, the Community Board and elected officials endorse the Park Proposal.
+- Given all the evidence of increasing residential density in CD3 /Community Board 4, a district that ranks last on several key open space metrics, the Community Board and elected officials endorse the Park Proposal.

 - ULURP (Uniform Land Use Review Procedure) is filed for the purpose of a park at this location and is reviewed by the Department of City Planning for approval.

 - After an approximate 12 month public process, the ULURP in favor of a park at 136 W. 20th Street is passed by City Council.

 - Once the ULURP in support of the park has passed, the Department of Citywide Administrative Services (DCAS) handles an inter-agency transfer of the land to Parks and Recreation.

 - Parks Department conducts necessary survey work, soil study, environmental review (CEQR) and capital budgeting.

 - 20th Street Park is designed and built.